kelvinz/code-notes/courses/spark.md

 		Front - Discard pieces of the mesh that are facing the viewer.
 		Back - Discard pieces of the mesh that are facing away from the viewer.
 Most effects use this mode to improve performance.

+*Physically-Based Material (PBR)*
+This material is used to create realistic-looking objects in Spark AR Studio.
+The different properties in this material allow you to add surface roughness, metallic effects, and lighting that mimics real world light.
+	...
+	- Base Texture
+		This forms the base material.
+To add color & details.
+	- ORM Texture
+		Define roughness, metallic details, occlusion strength.
+	- Normal Map
+		Create appearance of real-world texture like bumps, grooves, rivets without adding extra geometry.
+	- Occlusion
+		Approximates soft shadows based into creased areas of a surface.